DaAlbrecht/thesis-TEKO/content/Implementation.typ

 A new custom type called `User` is created.
 The crate `serde` is used to derive the `Serialize` trait for the `User` struct.
-Deriving in that sense means that the trait gets automatically implements for the struct.
+Deriving in that sense means that the trait gets automatically implemented for the struct.

-The important part is that the as stated earlier, a handler returns something that can be turned into a `Response`.
-We can use this fact and instaed of returning a concrete type like `String` or `&str` we can tell the compiler that the handler returns something that implements the `IntoResponse` trait. with the following line:
+The important part is that as stated earlier, a handler returns something that can be turned into a `Response`.
+We can use this fact and instead of returning a concrete type like `String` or `&str` we can tell the compiler that the handler returns something that implements the `IntoResponse` trait. with the following line: